alpha-xone/xbbg/README.md

 - filtered mode keeps requested fields plus `MKTDATA_EVENT_TYPE` and `MKTDATA_EVENT_SUBTYPE`
 - `conflate=True` requests Bloomberg-conflated quote updates on `//blp/mktdata`; trades are still delivered as received
 - `sub.add(...)`, `sub.remove(...)`, `sub.status`, `sub.events`, `sub.failed_tickers`, and `sub.stats` expose runtime control and diagnostics
+- use `async with` on an acquired subscription or `try`/`finally` with `await sub.unsubscribe()` for deterministic cleanup; `unsubscribe(drain=True)` closes the subscription and returns remaining buffered native Arrow batches rather than discarding them

+Python `stream()` producers share one managed background event-loop thread, not a thread per stream.
+Each sync bridge has a bounded queue (`stream_capacity`, default **256**, minimum **1**) and asynchronously waits for consumer space; native overflow policy remains separate.
+Active sync producers are admitted per global/scoped engine up to `max_subscription_sessions`; excess producers raise `RuntimeError` rather than creating more tasks.
+Callbacks run on the consuming thread.
+Close the generator explicitly when stopping early: close cancels and waits for producer cleanup, and a cleanup timeout is reported while the producer remains tracked against its admission limit.
+In async applications use `astream()` directly and close it explicitly when retaining the generator after an early exit.

 In Node, pass `{ allFields: true }` to `stream()` / `subscribe()` helpers for the same top-level field expansion.
-JS subscriptions use a native zero-copy Arrow path for supported schemas and fail fast with column-level diagnostics when a schema cannot use that path.
+Default iteration yields scalar `Tick` objects; `sub.arrow()` constructs Arrow JS tables without IPC for supported schemas.
+Exposed mutable buffers are JS-owned snapshots: exclusive bounded allocations can be transferred, while shared/sliced/oversized storage is copied or canonicalized first.
+This is not a universal zero-copy Rust/JS boundary.
+Choose scalar or Arrow reads once per subscription; see the [Node lifecycle and benchmark contracts](js-xbbg/README.md).

 ## MCP server